Reverse Mortgage Information and FAQ’s

 If you are looking for Reverse Mortgage Information, there are no foolish questions.

 Some of us live in urban cities while many are in smaller quaint towns.
 Others choose the lush mountains and some choose the desert serenity.
-Many folks even choose “Red” one day and “Green” the next!
+Many folks choose “Red” one day and “Green” the next!

 What is a "Mortgage?"